Snorkeling, swimming with turtles

 Any hotel beaches can’t go right up to the sea line, so any hotel and any private beach has a pretty wide strip for access.
 Conventionally, you can lie on your towel or bedding in front of any hotel, to the hotel beach from the sea line will be at least 10 meters.

-The third option of passage to the private beaches, it is a point with access to the beach, there so and it is written “Beach access”, the truth is much farther.
-The territory here is immediately with parking, though parked there up to 10 cars.
-On the territory of a small camping in tents.
-We arrived there and we were asked 300 pesos for parking, including tapchans on the beach and the use of showers.
-We bargained for 200 pesos as we were told it cost us 200 to park elsewhere.
-The security guard was reluctant, but it was our last day in Tulum and we arrived at 5pm so he agreed.
-I later talked to the owner of the place and even took pictures of the entrances to leave you with the location and appearance.
-The owner said that he made this price today because the weather wasn’t exactly the best, but in general he charges 300 pesos for parking and 200 pesos per person per visit, which includes showers, tapchans and umbrellas.
+We got there and were asked for 300 pesos for parking, including beach chairs and use of the shower.
+We bargained for 200 pesos as we were told that parking elsewhere cost us 200 pesos.
+The guard didn’t agree, but it was our last day in Tulum and we arrived at 5pm, so after some thought he let us in for 200 pesos.
+Later I talked to the owner of the place and even took pictures of the entrances to leave you with the location and appearance.
+The owner of the private beach said that it was today that he made this price because the weather was not exactly the best, and in general he charges 300 pesos for parking and 200 pesos per person per visit, which includes showers, sunbeds and umbrellas.

 Imho, 200 pesos per person is expensive, it is better to go to the protected beaches, which I actually said to the owner of the campground.
 He objected that everyone just want to go to the private beaches, because here is better.
 Imho, it’s no different, maybe even on the reserved beaches is better, and cheaper will be for sure, I share with you at the link.